blutz/ninteen-thirty-four/wp-content/plugins/redirection/readme.txt

 = 2.4 =
 * Another database change.
 Please backup your data

+= 3.0 =
+* Upgrades the database to support IPv6.
+Please backup your data and visit the Redirection settings to perform the upgrade
+* Switches to the WordPress REST API
+* Permissions changed from 'administrator' role to 'manage_options' capability

 == Changelog ==

+= 3.2 - 11th February 2018 =
+* Add cookie match - redirect based on a cookie
+* Add HTTP header match - redirect based on an HTTP header
+* Add custom filter match - redirect based on a custom WordPress filter
+* Add detection of REST API redirect, causing 'fetch error' on some sites
+* Update table responsiveness
+* Allow redirects for canonical WordPress URLs
+* Fix double include error on some sites
+* Fix delete action on some sites
+* Fix trailing slash redirect of API on some sites

+= 3.1.1 - 29th January 2018 =
+* Fix problem fetching data on sites without https

+= 3.1 - 27th January 2018 =
+* Add alternative REST API routes to help servers that block the API
+* Move DELETE API calls to POST, to help servers that block DELETE
+* Move API nonce to query param, to help servers that don't pass HTTP headers
+* Improve error messaging
+* Preload support page so it can be used when REST API isn't working
+* Fix bug editing Nginx redirects
+* Fix import from JSON not setting status

+= 3.0.1 - 21st Jan 2018 =
+* Don't show warning if per page setting is greater than max
+* Don't allow WP REST API to be redirected

+= 3.0 - 20th Jan 2018 =
+* Add support for IPv6
+* Add support for disabling or anonymising IP collection
+* Add support for monitoring custom post types
+* Add support for monitoring from quick edit mode
+* Default to last group used when editing
+* Permissions changed from 'administrator' role to 'manage_options' capability
+* Swap to WP REST API
+* Add new IP map service
+* Add new useragent service
+* Add 'add new' button to redirect page
+* Increase 'title' length
+* Fix position not saving on creation
+* Fix log pages not remembering table settings
+* Fix incorrect column used for HTTP code when importing CSV
+* Add support links from inside the plugin

+= 2.10.1 - 26th November 2017 =
+* Fix incorrect HTTP code reported in errors
+* Improve management page hook usage

+= 2.10 - 18th November 2017 =
+* Add support for WordPress multisite
+* Add new Redirection documentation
+* Add extra actions when creating redirects
+* Fix user agent dropdown not setting agent

+= 2.9.2 - 11th November 2017 =
+* Fix regex breaking .htaccess export
+* Fix error when saving Error or No action
+* Restore sortable table headers

 = 2.9.1 - 4th November 2017 =
 * Fix const issues with PHP 5